filamentphp/filament/packages/panels/docs/06-navigation.md

 }
 ```

+**NOTE:** When using Laravel's `route()` helper to access a named route be sure to include it in a closure to ensure the route will be found.
+Otherwise you may get a Route Not Defined Exception.

 ## Conditionally hiding navigation items

 You can also conditionally hide a navigation item by using the `visible()` or `hidden()` methods, passing in a condition to check: